Nitin16112002/C_Programming_Practice/README.md

-# C_Programming_Practice
+# C_Programming_With_DSA_Practice

-This repository contains a comprehensive collection of C programming codes that I practiced during my college days.
+This repository contains a comprehensive collection of C programming & DSA codes that I practiced during my college days.
 It covers various fundamental and advanced concepts of the C language, making it a great resource for beginners and those looking to strengthen their programming skills.

 ## 📂 Topics Covered
 - **Basics of C**